Steps to packing a piano for relocation

-If you have a grand or baby grand piano, your first goal will be to remove the lid.
-Find the hinges that are holding it and use the appropriate screwdriver to unscrew it.
-Your helper should be holding the lid opened while you are doing the important work.
-After you unscrew it, wrap it in moving blankets and secure it with packing tapes or buckle straps.
-Also, do not forget to place the screws in a plastic bag and label it properly.
+If you have a grand or baby grand piano, your first task will be to remove the lid.
+Find the hinges that are holding it.
+Then, use the appropriate screwdriver to unscrew it.
+Your helpers should be holding the lid open while you are doing the important work.
+After you unscrew it, wrap it in moving blankets.
+So wrapped, secure it with packing tapes or buckle straps.
+Also, do not forget to place the screws in a plastic bag, and label it properly.

 Remove the lyre

-Next, go underneath it, find screws that hold the lyre.
+Next, go underneath the piano, and find the screws that are holding the lyre.
 Unscrew them and remove the lyre.
-As it has pedals that are very easy to break, especially during a move, you will have to give it special care while packing it.
+It has pedals that are very easy to break, especially during a move.
+So, you will have to give it special care while packing it.
 Wrap each pedal in bubble plastic and use it to fill the gaps between them.
 Or use the fillers like styrofoam peanuts to fill up the gaps.
 The main goal is to make the lire immovable.
 Finally, wrap the entire lyre in a thick layer of bubble plastic or moving blankets.

-Prepare the piano moving board and your helper and get ready to move the piano on its side.
+Prepare the piano moving board and your helpers to get ready, and turn the piano on its side.
 Be careful while you are doing it.
 Control the whole process, and make sure that the entire piano is in the air while you are tilting it.
-Do not let it the weight of piano to press on the legs while you are doing this.
-They are fragile, especially in this position.
-After you place it on its side, secure it to the moving board with buckle straps.
+Do not let the weight of the piano press on the legs during this process.
+They are very fragile, especially in this position.
+After you place the piano on its side, fasten it to the moving board with buckle straps.
 Only then you can remove the legs.

 Remove the legs

-Grand pianos have four legs, while baby grand has three, nevertheless, find the screws, remove the legs, place the screws in a bag, and don’t forget to label them properly.
+Grand pianos have four legs, while baby grands have three of them.
+Nevertheless, find the screws, and remove the legs.
+After that place, the screws in a bag, and don’t forget to label them properly.
 In the end, wrap the legs separately in bubble plastic or moving blankets.
 Cover the body of the piano with blankets too.
 This way, your piano is ready for the move.